Robo0483/My-Azure-Lab/README.md

 - Web-2:  10.0.0.6
 - DVWA-3: 10.0.0.8

-We have installed the following Beats on these machines:
+We have installed the following Beats on the ELK Server:

 - Filebeat
 - Metricbeat